unhm-programming-club/meeting-records/2021/Meeting 0001/Intro Email.md

 Down the line, I think it would be preferable if we could meet occasionally in person, at a coffee shop or on campus, once circumstances and school rules allow.

+I also think creating a Discord channel would be a good way for us to communicate asynchronously.

+## Conclusion

 Thanks for taking an interest in this club.
 I’m very excited to have the opportunity to be part of this.
-I hope you also see the great value in what we can do here.
-I know we have some great minds here and I look forward to seeing what we can do together.
+I hope you see the great value in what we can do here.
+I know we have some great minds among us and I look forward to seeing what we can do together.

 Please let me know via email whether you can make the initial meeting.